IsaKiko/D3-visualising-data/07-d3setup.md

 We'll have a picture frame (an SVG-element), our drawing area (a g-element), and in that drawing area, we'll have separate elements for both axes and the area for our circles.

-Firt, we need to link the JavaScript and HTML environement so that we have writing access to the HTML.
+Firt, we need to link the JavaScript and HTML environment so that we have writing access to the HTML.
 To do this, we use the `.select()`.
 This lets us grab an element by specifying its ID.